Adam Končić

-Adam Končić (born 5 July 1968) is a Croatian singer and actor.
+Adam Končić (born 28 February 1977) is a Croatian singer and actor.
 A former member of the quartet Gubec, he has starred in both films and TV series.

 Biography

 Končić was born in Zabok, in the Zagorje.

 In 2021 he was part of a band that sang for the earthquake-stricken Sisak-Moslavina County.

 Končić is married to wife Nina and has three children.
-He reportedly is a supporter of right-wing party HDZ.
+He reportedly is a supporter of centre-right party HDZ.